Skip to content

 • Universities

-Once it is determined that an activity must be accounted for in an enterprise fund, the agency must establish a separate fund for each distinct service it provides.
+Once the agency determines that an activity must be accounted for in an enterprise fund, the agency must establish a separate fund for each distinct service it provides.

 Internal Service Fund (Fund Type 06) [+]